Skip to content

 Can I trust a stranger with my house keys?

 Most Irish domestic cleaners are trustworthy professionals — they need to be to retain clients.
-Vet them: ask for references, check insurance, do a couple of supervised cleans before giving keys, and ask whether they're employed by a registered cleaning company (vetted) or self-employed (no company vetting, rely on references).
-Set up a smart-lock with a time-limited code rather than a physical key for added control.
+Every cleaner matched through Jobiit is ID-verified (Stripe Identity) and holds valid public liability insurance.
+Sensible extras: ask for references, do a couple of supervised cleans before giving keys, and set up a smart lock with a time-limited code rather than a physical key for added control.

 Is end-of-tenancy clean really needed?